mk-fg/acme-cert-tool/README.md

 To use non-staging server with "legit" intermediate (be sure to check ToS and limits first!), simply add `-s le` there.

-When configuring Web Server after that, it should use resulting \*.pem as both certificate chain and key (see also `-s/--split-key-file` option).
+When configuring web server after that, it should use resulting \*.pem as both certificate chain and key (see also `-s/--split-key-file` option).

 Run `./acme-cert-tool.py -h` to get more information on all supported commands